aspose-ocr-cloud/aspose-ocr-cloud-android/README.md

 This project includes:
 - Android demo application - "/app"
 - Module "ocr" - this is SDK located in "[/aspose-ocr-cloud-android](./aspose-ocr-cloud-android)".
 You can integrate it in your application.
-- Module "storage" - "[/aspose-storage-cloud-android](.aspose-storage-cloud-android)" is optional dependency, required if you plan to use [Aspose.Storage](https://github.com/aspose-storage-cloud/) features

 ### Maven users